x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/edge-transport-servers/import-address-rewrite-entries.md

 # Import address rewrite entries on Edge Transport servers

- **Summary**: Learn how to create or import email address rewriting in bulk in Exchange 2016 or Exchange 2019.

 You can bulk-create or import address rewriting information into an Edge Transport server by using a comma-separated value (CSV) file.
 The following list describes common scenarios that require you to do this:

 - You are replacing an address rewriting solution with an Edge Transport server.